modular-magician/terraform-provider-google-beta/website/docs/r/compute_vpn_tunnel.html.markdown

   (Optional)
   IP address of the peer VPN gateway.
 Only IPv4 is supported.

+* `shared_secret` -
+  (Optional)
+  Shared secret used to set the secure session between the Cloud VPN gateway and the peer VPN gateway.
+  **Note**: This property is sensitive and will not be displayed in the plan.

 * `ike_version` -
   (Optional)
   IKE protocol version to use when establishing the VPN tunnel with